What Are Google Search Essentials?

 16 User-Generated Spam

-User-generated spam refers to spammy content published by visitors, sometimes without the knowledge of the site owners.
+User-generated spam refers to spammy content published by visitors, often without the site owners’ knowledge.
 The spammy content could be published to the site’s comment section, hosting service, or file hosting platform.

 Examples of user-generated spam include: